ustudio/nose_connection_report/test_nose_connection_report.rst

-Running tests in a subprocess
+5Running tests in a subprocess
 =============================

 The plugin runs each test in a separate process.